-Andrea Olson describes her two sons as among the best decisions she ever made.
+Andrea describes her two sons as among the best decisions she ever made.
 But she didn’t always love the idea of adopting boys… Even after she learned that it’s a myth that only girls need families.

 “Did these realizations make me yearn for a little boy?” she wrote in a 2014 blog.